Ngotrungkien030600/udacity-unscramble-computer-science-/README.md

             incoming_calls.append(call[1])
 ```

-The total time for adding distinct items from list of csv contents files (texts.csv and calls.csv) is n times for the worst case and 1 for the best case => O(n)
+The total time for adding distinct items from list of csv contents files (texts.csv and calls.csv) is n^2 (including the for loop and not in operator inside the loop) times for the worst case and 1 for the best case => O(n^2)

 ```Python
     telemakers = []